General Dentistry: All-Inclusive Dental Care for All Your Smile Needs

 What Happens During A General Dentistry Visit?

-During your visit, Dr. Clark and his team conduct a thorough evaluation of your current oral health as well as your medical history.
+During your visit, Dr. Pedraum Heydari and his team conduct a thorough evaluation of your current oral health as well as your medical history.
 This can often involve questions about family health history, lifestyle habits, and previous dental work you’ve had done.

 We also understand that taking the time to get to know you and your smile personally is just as important as the treatment we provide.
 During these appointments, we like to encourage you to voice your future smile goals as well as your current concerns, taking note of any dental issues that may need immediate attention.